Notice of Privacy Practices

 - to workers’ compensation agencies if necessary for your workers’ compensation benefit determination.

 Accounting for Disclosures of Your Personal, Protected Health Information.
-You have the right to receive an accounting of certain disclosures made by us of your personal, protected health information after April 14, 2003.
+You have the right to receive an accounting of certain disclosures made by us of your personal, protected health information.
 Requests must be made in writing and signed by you or your representative.
 Accounting request forms are available from the Medical Records Department.
 The first accounting in any 12-month period is free; you will be charged a reasonable fee for each subsequent accounting you request within the same 12-month period.

 Complaints.
 If you believe your privacy rights have been violated, you can file a complaint with the Privacy Officer, Patient Liaison, or the Compliance Hotline.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services in Washington, D.C. in writing within 180 days of a perceived violation of your rights.
 There will be no retaliation for filing a complaint.

-If you have questions or need further assistance regarding this Notice, you may contact the Privacy Officer at your hospital:
+If you have questions or need further assistance regarding this Notice, you may contact the Privacy Officer at any of these locations:

 Summa Akron City and St. Thomas Hospitals at P.O.
 Box 2090, Akron, OH 44309-2090, telephone (330) 375-6665